Mas1anGrodno/Referal_on_Jango/README.md

 **UserDetailAPIView**

-**Description:** Retrieves the details of the authenticated user.
+_Description:_ Retrieves the details of the authenticated user.

 **ProfileRefgeralsAPIView**

-**Description:** Retrieves the list of users who used the authenticated user's referral code.
+_Description:_ Retrieves the list of users who used the authenticated user's referral code.

 **PhoneNumberVerificationCreateAPIView**

-**Description:** Creates a phone number verification entry.
+_Description:_ Creates a phone number verification entry.

 **PhoneNumberVerificationUpdateAPIView**

-**Description:** Updates a phone number verification entry.
+_Description:_ Updates a phone number verification entry.

-###### URL Configuration

-**Endpoints:**

-    api/profile-referals/: ProfileRefgeralsAPIView

-    api/user/: UserDetailAPIView

-    api/phone-number/create/: PhoneNumberVerificationCreateAPIView

-    api/phone-number/update/<str:phone_number>/: PhoneNumberVerificationUpdateAPIView

-    swagger/: Swagger UI for API documentation

 ###### Swagger Integration

-Swagger is integrated for easy API documentation and testing.
-You can access the Swagger UI at the /swagger/ endpoint.
+_Swagger is integrated for easy API documentation and testing.
+You can access the Swagger UI at the /swagger/ endpoint._